Legal Framework for Electronic Archiving

 Are electronic scanned copies of paper originals legally valid?

-The law regulating the digital archiving of data and documents in Serbia is the Electronic Document, Electronic Identification and Electronic Business Trust Services Law (Official Gazette of the Republic of Serbia no. 94/2017) (EDA) and related bylaws.
+The laws regulating the digital archiving of data and documents in Serbia are the Electronic Document, Electronic Identification and Electronic Business Trust Services Law (Official Gazette of the Republic of Serbia no. 94/2017 and 52/2021) (EDA) and related bylaws, and the Law on Archive Materials and Archival Activity (Official Gazette of the Republic of Serbia no. 6/2020) (LAM).
 Under the Law, scanned and stored records have the same validity as the paper original if they meet the two below conditions:

 - The digitization of the record is carried out under the supervision of: (a) a proprietary of the document (i.e. proxy or employer’s authorized representative); (b) an individual who is authorized to verify signatures, manuscripts and transcripts in accordance with the law; or (c) individuals who are authorized by special law to verify the digitized document.